x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-transport-rules-exchange-2013-help.md

       - **Enforce**: This turns on the rule and it starts processing messages immediately.
 All actions on the rule will be performed.

       - **Test with Policy Tips**: This turns on the rule, and any Policy Tip actions ( **Notify the sender with a Policy Tip**) will be sent, but no actions related to message delivery will be performed.
-Data Loss Prevention (DLP) is required in order to use this mode.
+Data loss prevention (DLP) is required in order to use this mode.
 To learn more, see [Policy Tips](policy-tips-exchange-2013-help.md).

      - **Test without Policy Tips**: Only the Generate incident report action will be enforced.
 No actions related to message delivery are performed.